Main Pages

 Long term integrated transport strategy incorporating charging infrastructure for electric vehicles

-This option scored 54% of its potential points in the final ranking
+scored 4.2 out of 28, achieving 59% of its potential points in the final ranking.

 B